Skip to main content

 "But your examination is next week.
 Dadabhai won't like it if he sees you here."
 Asha reminded her.

 "Asha, you could have thought about it."
-Bondita said, "It would have been nice if we could give the examination together."
+Bondita said, "It would have been nice if we could have given the examination together."

 "I am just making coffee."
 Bondita glanced over her shoulder.